xyzmaps/xyz-documentation/docs/api/devguide/hexbin.md

 # Use Clustering - hexbin

-This section describes how to retrieve features from Data Hub in a hexbin clustered form.
+This section describes how to retrieve features from XYZ Maps in a hexbin clustered form.
 Two different clustering modes, "hexbin" and "quadbin", are available.

 * "quadbin" - gives the amount of features in tiles and subtiles.
 Purpuse is to give a fast overview on dataset locations on lower zoom levels.
 The quadbins corresponds to the webmercator tiling scheme.